Ming Sing Construction IG

 Should the power points on the kitchen backsplash be up high touching the top cabinet?
 Or down low somewhere in the middle?

 A picture speaks a thousand words.
-We can see from the photo below that the cable from the appliances are stretched to their maximum.
+We can see from the photo above that the cable from the appliances are stretched to their maximum.
 Furthermore, the cables disrupt the visual aesthetics of the kitchen.

 The photo is an example from my bestie’s house.
 I would have cautioned him against it if I had learnt of this prior to his renovation.

-The photo below is another negative example from my parents’ renovation.
+This photo below is another negative example from my parents’ renovation.

 Therefore, to this end, Wifey and I can agree fully with our main con. that the power point at the kitchen stove should not be touching the top cabinet.